zahi0001/ZipFix/README.md

 ## Getting Started

+Everything below this line is inaccurate but we'll rewrite this later once we're more settled in on making Android Studio work.

 To get a local copy of the project up and running, follow these steps:

 Clone the repository to your local machine: